Chakana Copper (CVE:PERU) Stock Price Up 25% – What’s Next?

 Chakana Copper Corp.
-(CVE:PERU – Get Free Report) rose 25% during mid-day trading on Saturday .
-The stock traded as high as C$0.03 and last traded at C$0.03.
-123,005 shares changed hands during trading, an increase of 10% from the average daily volume of 111,905 shares.
+(CVE:PERU – Get Free Report) traded up 25% during trading on Friday .
+The company traded as high as C$0.03 and last traded at C$0.03.
+123,005 shares traded hands during mid-day trading, an increase of 10% from the average session volume of 111,905 shares.
 The stock had previously closed at C$0.02.

 About Chakana Copper